Analyzing Global Payment Technologies (OTCMKTS:GPTX) and Diebold Nixdorf (OTCMKTS:DBD)

-Global Payment Technologies (OTCMKTS:GPTX) and Diebold Nixdorf (NYSE:DBD) are both industrial products companies, but which is the superior stock?
-We will compare the two businesses based on the strength of their institutional ownership, dividends, profitability, analyst recommendations, valuation, earnings and risk.
+Global Payment Technologies (OTCMKTS:GPTX) and Diebold Nixdorf (NYSE:DBD) are both industrial products companies, but which is the better stock?
+We will compare the two companies based on the strength of their earnings, risk, institutional ownership, profitability, dividends, analyst recommendations and valuation.

 |Global Payment Technologies